13w13/weiss-gruber/README.md

 ## License & Reuse

 ### Code
-The source code of this website is **open source** and can be reused without permission.
-Feel free to fork, modify, and adapt it for your own projects.
+The source code of this website is released under the **CC0 1.0 Universal (Public Domain)** license.
+This means you can copy, modify, distribute and use the code for any purpose, even commercially, without asking permission.
+See the [LICENSE](LICENSE) file for details.

 ### Content & Images
 Unless otherwise stated, photographs are the property of J.E.C.
 Gruber Weiss.
 Any reproduction, distribution, or use, even partial, is prohibited without prior authorization.